aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

      node.res.

-and then press ``TAB`` to see all the possible output results of the calculation.
+and then press ``TAB`` to see all the available output results of the calculation.

 Loading different kinds of nodes